-The problem can continue long after the event has passed because they start to associate going to bed with being awake.
-This develops into an anxiety about sleep itself.
+The problem can continue long after the event has passed because you start to associate going to bed with being awake.
+This can develop into an anxiety about sleep itself.

 You may struggle to get a good night’s sleep if you go to bed at inconsistent times, nap during the day, or don’t ‘wind down’ before going to bed.

-A poor sleeping environment can also contribute to insomnia, for instance an uncomfortable bed, or a bedroom that’s too bright, noisy, hot or cold.
+And a poor sleeping environment can also contribute to insomnia – for instance, an uncomfortable bed, or a bedroom that’s too bright, noisy, hot or cold.

 Drinking alcohol before going to bed, and taking certain recreational drugs can affect your sleep, as can stimulants such as nicotine (found in cigarettes) and caffeine (found in tea, coffee and energy drinks).
 These should be avoided in the evenings.

 Changes to your sleeping patterns can also contribute to insomnia, for example because of shiftwork or changing time zone after a long-haul flight (jet lag).

 Underlying mental health problems can often affect a person’s sleeping patterns, including:

 – mood disorders –such as depression or bipolar disorder